uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 = 7.
 Plan for Deliverable 3

+This section will describe how we plan on creating more complex models pertaining to our data, such as predictive modelling.
+This aspect is necessary in terms of understanding important patterns and information that cannot be simply derived by just correlating two variables.

-== 7.1 Targets
+== 7.1 Objectives
+Here are objectives we want to achieve if predictive modelling would be implemented:
+1. Know when and where injuries and fatalities are the most severe around New York City
+2. Know the most prevalent underlying causes with injuries and fatalities through check descriptions
+3. Thoroughly investigate each borough or districts if we want to take this further to thoroughly detect where these incidents are occuring
+4. Figure out how much weather (e.g. precipitation, temperature) affects the prevalence of construction incidents
+5. Know how create more complex models with this data

+== 7.2 Models
+Here are some examples of models we may implement:
 1. Binary injury risk per event
 2. Count severity per borough-month (injury counts or SeverityIndex)

-== 7.2 Models
-- Poisson vs. Negative Binomial
+3. Poisson vs. Negative Binomial
-- Regularized logistic for rare events
+4. Regularized logistic for rare events

-== 7.3 Validation
-- Temporal split
-- Rolling origin CV
-- AUROC/AUPRC, Brier, MAE/RMSE metrics
+5. Heatmap or spatial distribution (longitude and latitude) detailing fatalities or injuries around New York City (may need to include detail with which borough)

 == 7.4 Interpretability & Fairness
-Inspect borough effects and error parity across high-HVI ZIPs.
+This would include inspecting borough effects and error parity across high-HVI ZIPs.

 == 7.5 Next Steps
-Add exposure controls (permits, active sites), extend years, and consider hierarchical models.
+Steps we could eventually take are adding exposure controls (permits, active sites), extending years, and considering hierarchical models if time allows.

 = 8.
 References
 [1] Hilbe, J. M. (2011). *Negative binomial regression* (2nd ed.).
 Cambridge University Press. \
 [2] Cameron, A. C., & Trivedi, P. K. (2013). *Regression analysis of count data* (2nd ed.).
 Cambridge University Press. \
 [3] Hosmer, D. W., Lemeshow, S., & Sturdivant, R. X. (2013). *Applied logistic regression* (3rd ed.).
 Wiley.